 1. Lolo Pass Beacon Training Park | Visitor Center

-A new wireless avalanche transceiver training facility is installed and operable at Lolo Pass.
-It was installed through cooperative efforts of the West Central Montana Avalanche Foundation, private donations, and the U.S. Forest Service.
+A wireless avalanche beacon training park is installed each winter at Lolo Pass.
 The training opportunity is available 7 days per week.
 Snowmobilers will have to walk from the parking lot to use the site.
 You must have a transceiver and a probe to use the site.
 This 8 unit station is easy to use and emits a signal when a probe strikes the buried 20″x 20″ target.
 Please read the directions on the control box and let visitor center staff know if the unit is not functioning properly.

-Winter hours of operation at the Visitor Center are Thursday thru Monday from 7:30 a.m. to 4:15 p.m.; Pacific Standard Time.
+Winter hours of operation at the Visitor Center are Thursday thru Monday from 7:00 a.m. to 3:00 p.m.; Pacific Standard Time.
 Winter Recreation Passes are required at all times on all vehicles parked in the Lolo Pass parking area.
 Day, Season and Bundle Winter Recreation Passes can be purchased at the Visitor Center during normal business hours.
 After hours Day Passes can be purchased at the front door when the center is closed, for exact cash or check only.
-Day and Season Passes can also be purchased at the Lolo Hot Springs Resort, in Missoula at The Trailhead on Front St., The Outdoor Supply & Rental in Tremper’s Plaza, and the Lolo National Forest Supervisors Office at Fort Missoula.
+Day and Season Passes can also be purchased in Missoula at The Trailhead on Front St.

-The Snowbowl park is located at the Point Six exit to the backcountry, just off the trail to Nutcracker.
-The control box is located on-site (there is a sign, a stand and a yellow waterproof box).
+The Snowbowl beacon training park is located at the Point Six exit to the backcountry, just off the trail to Nutcracker.
+The control box is located on-site and is found by referencing the sign directing the user to the black waterproof box.
 You must purchase a lift ticket or have a ski pass to access this park.